 With the increasing use of online matching platforms, predicting matching probability between users is crucial for efficient market design.
 Although previous studies have constructed various visual features to predict matching probability, facial features, which are important in online matching, have not been widely used.
 We find that deep learning-enabled facial features can significantly enhance the prediction accuracy of a user’s partner preferences from the individual rating prediction analysis in an online dating market.
 We also build prediction models for each gender and use prior theories to explain different contributing factors of the models.
 Furthermore, we propose a novel method to visually interpret facial features using the generative adversarial network (GAN).
 Our work contributes to the literature by providing a framework to develop and interpret facial features to investigate underlying mechanisms in online matching markets.
 Moreover, matching platforms can predict matching probability more accurately for better market design and recommender systems.

-With the advent of social media and mobile platforms, visual data are becoming the first citizen in big data analytics research.
+With the advent of social media and mobile platforms, visual and multimodal data are becoming the first citizen in big data analytics research.
 Compared to textual data that require significant cognitive efforts to comprehend, visual data (such as images and videos) can easily convey the message from the content creator to the general audience.
 To conduct large-scale studies on such data types, researchers need to use machine learning and computer vision approaches.
 In this post, I am trying to organize studies in Information Systems, Marketing, and other management disciplines that leverage large-scale analysis of image and video datasets.
 The papers are ordered randomly:

 Based on an industry collaboration with Yahoo!
 Research